purescript-deprecated/gulp-purescript/README.md

 ###### `src` (String or String Array)

-The location of the source files to compile.
+Files to compile.
 Glob syntax is supported.

 ###### `ffi` (String or String Array)

-Sets one or more `--ffi=<string>` that specifies files for code that is included with a `foreign import` in the PureScript source.
+Files for code that is included with a `foreign import` in the PureScript source.
+Glob syntax is supported.

 ###### `noTco` (Boolean)